April 2026

 A child is considered a dependent child if:

-Where an applicant/recipient shares physical custody of a child on an approximately equal basis, he/she may receive income support for the child only if he/she is eligible to receive the Canada Child Benefit (CCB) for that child.
-The applicant/recipient must provide written verification from the Canada Revenue Agency (CRA) that he/she is eligible to receive the CCB as a shared-custody parent.
+Where an applicant/recipient shares physical custody of a child on an approximately equal basis, they may receive income support for the child only if they are eligible to receive the Canada Child Benefit (CCB) for that child.
+The applicant/recipient must provide written verification from the Canada Revenue Agency (CRA) that they are eligible to receive the CCB as a shared-custody parent.

 Where an applicant/recipient shares custody with the other parent and CRA has agreed to shared eligibility of the CCB, income support provided on behalf of the dependent child will consist of 50% of the sole-support parent supplement and a full shelter amount.
 In addition, the child is entitled to full drug and other health benefits.